Consumers demand for quality and affordable food

 “The survey showed that farmers’ actions to produce high quality food, at an affordable price chimes so closely with consumers’ demands,” reported Syngenta Head of Marketing, Will Holmes (above).

-On a visit to the Essex farm of Ian Pigott, the consumers were also asked what they considered were farmers’ most important skills? – with ‘Growing crops’ and ‘Environmental management’ clearly identified as the main attributes.
+On a visit to the Hertfordshire farm of Ian Pigott, the consumers were also asked what they considered were farmers’ most important skills? – with ‘Growing crops’ and ‘Environmental management’ clearly identified as the main attributes.

 “Interestingly both growing crops and manging the environment were seen as absolutely equally important by the consumers questioned, with 27% of votes each,” Will highlighted.